Learning to Optimize: A Primer and A Benchmark: Model-Free L2O Approaches

 Many LSTM-type works focus on addressing this truncation bias. \cite{wichrowska2017learned} drew the unroll length of their truncated optimization from a heavy tailed distribution. \cite{pmlr-v97-metz19a} proposed to replace LSTM with just MLP for the optimizer.
 The authors of \cite{pmlr-v97-metz19a} proposed to smooth the loss landscape by using two unbiased gradient estimators with dynamic re-weighting:

 $g_\mathrm{rp}$ and $g_\mathrm{es}$ are graident estimated by ``reparameterization trick'' \cite{kingma2013auto} and ``evolutionary strategies'' \cite{wierstra2008natural}, and $\sigma_\mathrm{rp}$ and $\sigma_\mathrm{es}$ are empirical estimates of the variances of $g_\mathrm{rp}$ and $g_\mathrm{es}$, respectively.
 In this way, they demonstrated L2O can train convolutional network networks faster in wall-clock time compared to tuned ﬁrst-order methods, with reduced test losses.
+Their later work \cite{metz2019using} also found that the meta-learned optimizer can train image classification models such that they are robust to unseen image corruptions.

 \paragraph{Stronger LSTM Architectures} Another direction explored is to introduce stronger RNN/LSTM architecture to L2O.
 Instead of using a single RNN layer, Wichrowska et al. \cite{wichrowska2017learned} leveraged three RNN layers to learn the optimization in different scales.
 They organized three RNN layers in a hierachical fashion, here we simply denote them as ``bottom RNN'', ``middle RNN'', ``upper RNN''.
 The ``bottom RNN'' directly takes the scaled gradients from the optimizee as input.
 Given a specific training step, the ``middle RNN'' receives the average all hidden states from ``bottom RNN'' across the optimizee's parameter coordinates, and outputs a bias term to the ``bottom RNN''.
 Further, the ``upper RNN'' takes the averaged hidden states from ``middle RNN'' across a certain window of optimizee's training steps.
 By using smaller hidden states in ``bottom RNN'', this hierarchical design of L2O optimizer achieved lower memory and compute overhead, while achieving better generalization.
 We refer \cite{wichrowska2017learned} as \underline{L2O-Scale} in this article.